How verification works

 The verdict is either pass or fail — nothing in between.
 There's no ambiguous middle result.
 And if the automatic check missed something you've confirmed with your own eyes, you can mark it as passed by hand.

-When it doesn't go smoothly — auto-recovery
+When it doesn't go smoothly — auto-retry

 Sometimes it doesn't work cleanly on the first try.
 A screen loads a touch late, or a button isn't found exactly.
 When that happens, Specnote doesn't call it a failure right away — it tries again on its own.
 Changing its approach at each step, it makes up to three attempts.
 We call this three-stage auto-recovery.